 Applicants who wish to apply for internship must be attending an APA-accredited graduate school in Clinical, Counseling, and/or School Psychology, have a minimum of three years pre-internship graduate training, have passed their comprehensive exams, proposed their dissertation, and have been admitted to doctoral candidacy.
-The internship requires applicants to have a minimum of 450 Direct Contact Intervention Hours, and approximately 50-100 Psychological Assessment Hours (integrated assessment versus treatment-based measure administration).
+The internship requires applicants who have a minimum of 450 Direct Contact Intervention Hours, of which testing, and assessment make up a portion of those hours.
 Applicants are strongly encouraged to have completed a minimum of four comprehensive child assessments prior to starting internship but will consider comprehensive assessments of other aged individuals if applicable.
-Applicants who have significant experience providing clinical or assessment interventions, especially the ADOS, within neurodiverse populations, are encouraged to highlight their experience in the application materials.
 Finally, applicants must have experience working with a clinical population prior to starting internship.

 Applicant acceptance is pending fingerprint clearance from the Department of Justice, FBI, and the California Board of Psychology, pre-employment physical, and verification of your legal right to work in the United States.
 A background check will be completed for each applicant.
 A conviction will not necessarily be a bar to employment, in that those factors such as age and time of the offense, seriousness and nature of the violation, and rehabilitation will be considered.
-However, you must be cleared by the licensing agencies of the State of California in order to work at The Help Group.
+However, you must be cleared by licensing agencies of the State of California in order to work at The Help Group.
 Interns must have a car and be able to drive within and between clinics.